sveltejs/kit/documentation/docs/15-configuration.md

 Inline CSS inside a `<style>` block at the head of the HTML.
 This option is a number that specifies the maximum length of a CSS file to be inlined.
 All CSS files needed for the page and smaller than this value are merged and inlined in a `<style>` block.

 > This results in fewer initial requests and can improve your [First Contentful Paint](https://web.dev/first-contentful-paint) score.
 However, it generates larger HTML output and reduces the effectiveness of browser caches.
 Use it advisedly.

-### methodOverride

-See [HTTP Method Overrides](/docs/routing#endpoints-http-method-overrides).
-An object containing zero or more of the following:

-- `parameter` — query parameter name to use for passing the intended method value
-- `allowed` - array of HTTP methods that can be used when overriding the original request method

 ### moduleExtensions